llewellynksj/little-white-dress/README.md

 <br>

-#### Customer
+#### CUSTOMER
-What is the app for?

-  * Holds the database for any products displayed on the website
+  * Holds the database for all customer profiles
-  * Displays the homepage and various product views
+  * Displays the customer profile pages and all update pages related to the user
-  * Adds liked products to customer record
+  * Holds the templates for all customer and user related pages including registration

 Models: